tloeber/MLOps-best-practices/best-practices/coding/python/dependency_management/readme.md

 ### Poetry

+- **Best tool overall** for non-containerized applications, because by creating a Python package, we also make sure that the **working directory is fixed**, so behavior does not change depending from where a script is run or where a notebook resides.
+- See the discussion [here](../../../DevSecOps/CICD/python_environment_setup/readme.md) for special considerations of creating a Python environment in a CICD pipeline.

 ### Containerized applications

 - The _environment_ management aspect of tools such as Pipenv becomes redundant when using containers (since there will only be a single-environment in a container anyway).
 However, it doesn't really hurt performance either (as far as I know).